Mild Waterpepper

 Knotweed family (Polygonaceae)

-Range & Habitat: Mild Waterpepper occurs in most counties of Illinois, where it is occasional to locally common (see Distribution Map).
+Range & Habitat: The native Mild Waterpepper (Persicaria hydropiperoides) occurs in most counties of Illinois, where it is occasional to locally common (see Distribution Map).
 Habitats include swamps, sunny to partially shaded seeps, edges of ponds, and ditches.
+These habitats can be either sandy or non-sandy.
 This perennial smartweed is more often found in higher quality wetlands than many other Persicaria spp.
 (Smartweeds), especially those that are weedy annuals.
 However, Mild Waterpepper can adapt to disturbed wetlands as well.
 It displays greater tolerance of shade than some of the other smartweeds.

 Faunal Associations: The nectar of the flowers attracts various insects, including small bees, wasps, flies, and beetles.
 The caterpillars of the butterflies Lycaena helloides (Purplish Copper) and Lycaena hyllus (Bronze Copper) feed on Persicaria spp.
-(Smartweeds), as do the caterpillars of several moths (see the Moth Table for a listing of these species).
-The seeds of smartweeds are eaten by many ducks, rails, and granivorous songbirds (see the Bird Table for a listing of these species).
-Because the foliage of Mild Smartweed has little or no peppery flavor, it may be eaten by mammalian herbivores to a greater extent than the foliage of other smartweeds.
+(Smartweeds), as do the caterpillars of Homophoberia apicosa (Black Wedge-spot) and other moths.
+Other insect feeders of these plants include Galerucella nymphaeae (Waterlily Leaf Beetle) and other leaf beetles, weevils, plant bugs, stink bugs, Rhopalosiphum nymphaeae (Waterlily Aphid) and other aphids, larvae of sawflies, and grasshoppers (see Insect Table for a more complete listing of these species).
+The seeds of smartweeds are eaten by many ducks, rails, and granivorous songbirds (see Bird Table for a listing of these species).
+Because the foliage of Mild Waterpepper (Persicaria hydropiperoides) has little or no peppery flavor, it may be eaten by White-tailed Deer and other mammalian herbivores to a greater extent than the foliage of other smartweeds.

 Photographic Location: A buttonbush swamp in Busey Woods of Urbana, Illinois.

 Comments: This is one of the native species of smartweed and somewhat unusual because it is reliably perennial.
-Mild Waterpepper is a member of a complex of species that are very similar to each other.
+Mild Waterpepper (Persicaria hydropiperoides) is a member of a complex of species that are very similar to each other.
 Other members of this complex include Persicaria opelousana and Persicaria setacea, which are largely restricted to southern Illinois.
 Some authorities regard these latter two species as variants of Mild Waterpepper rather than distinct species, and there may be some merit to this view.
 The species Persicaria opelousana has flowers with greenish white tepals and its ochreoleae (small sheaths underneath the flowers) have abundant long bristles (greater than 1 mm. in length).
-The species Persicaria setacea has leaves that are conspicuously pubescent on both their upper and lower surfaces and its ochreae (sheaths at the base of the petioles) have long hairs and bristles.
-In contrast, Mild Waterpepper has hairless leaves (or nearly so), only short appressed hairs along its ochreae, and short bristles along the upper rim of its ochreoleae (less than 1 mm. in length).
+The species Persicaria setacea has leaves that are conspicuously pubescent on both their upper and lower surfaces and its ochreae (sheaths at the bases of petioles) have long hairs and bristles.
+In contrast, Mild Waterpepper has hairless leaves (or nearly so), only short appressed hairs along its ochreae, and usually no bristles along the upper rims of its ochreae.
 It is also possible to confuse Mild Waterpepper with Persicaria punctata (Dotted Smartweed) and Persicaria hydropiper (Waterpepper).
-Dotted Smartweed has glandular dots on its tepals (which may be difficult to see) and its mature leaves are more widely spaced along the stems (about 1–3½" apart).
-Waterpepper has ochreoleae that lack bristles and it has more widely spaced flowers on nodding racemes.
+Dotted Smartweed has glandular dots on its tepals (which may be difficult to see without magnification) and its mature leaves are more widely spaced along the stems (about 1–3½" apart).
+Waterpepper has ochreoleae that lack bristles, and it has more widely spaced flowers on nodding racemes.
 The leaves of both Dotted Smartweed and Waterpepper have a more peppery flavor than those of Mild Waterpepper.
 Another scientific name that refers to Mild Waterpepper is Polygonum hydropiperoides.

 Return